 Potato Stuffing is served alongside stew chicken, curry chicken, seafood, Thanksgiving turkey and more.

 I highly recommend you try my Virgin Islands potato stuffing to go along with coconut curry shrimp and a cool glass of ginger beer.
 Don’t forget to pair some greens to go alongside and you’ll have a complete balanced meal.
+While you’re here, you may want to try this recipe for Virgin Islands coleslaw.

 Special Tips and Tricks